nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 The procedure is automatic at three levels:

- - Submission: each directory in 'analysis_code/' has a code that will generate the raw data and put them in the 'raw_data/' directory.
+ - Submission: each directory in 'submit_code/' has a code that will generate the raw data and put them in the 'raw_data/' directory.
+This include the submissions that are taking quite a long time to be submitted manually.

- - Analysis: the same directory will contain a code that if ran will generate from the raw data contained in 'raw_data/' the analysed data, and will put them in 'data/'.
+ - Analysis: the directory 'analysis_code/' will contain a code that if ran will generate from the raw data contained in 'raw_data/' the analysed data, and will put them in 'data/'.

  - Plot: the directory 'plots/codes/' contains codes that if ran, they will use the data in 'data' (in case that the correspondent subdirectory of 'precomputed_data' will be empty) and generate the plots exactly as they are shown in the paper.
 The results will be shown in 'plots/figures/'.

-Anyways, the analysis+plot can made in one go.
-Below are the istructions for making everything in one go and separating the two steps.
+The analysis+plot can made in one go.
+Below are the istructions for making these two passages in one go.
+Also the simple plot from preanalysed data can be done automatically.
+Both of these things can be done using the 'automated_results/' directory, as explained below.

 -------------------------------------------------------------------------------------------------------